hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 <screenshot>

-After restore, mySQL Database is up.
+After restore, the mySQL Database is up.

 <screenshot>